ruppel/myserver/README.md

 - You should now be able to access your ISPConfig panel under https://(subdomain).(domain):(adminpanel.port) as given in your inventory file.
   (For my convenience in the further documentation I reference this url to https://server.example.com:8080)
+- Ensure you have configured a website "example.com" and a subsite "server.example.com" using SSL and Let's Encrypt
+- Reload ISPConfig Web Site.
+You should now see, that it uses a newly generated Let's Encrypt ceretificate

 # Configure the installed php versions in ispconfig